Geography

 Knowledge Organisers

-• Term 2 – How risky is North America?
+• Term 1 – How developed is Africa today?

-• Term 3 – What are the threats to South America?
+• Term 4 – How sustainable is South America?

-• Term 5 – Is Asia’s population unsustainable?
+• Term 5 – Is Asia’s demography a blessing or a curse?

-• Term 6 – Is the Middle East unique?
+• Term 6 – Why is the Middle East an important world region?

 Which websites should I use to support my learning?